-The masterclass this year will be held in February in the form of three independent online classes of two hours each.
+The masterclass this year will be held online via Zoom in March in the form of three independent online classes of two hours each.
 There is no overlap between these three events, feel to free to register for as many as you want!
 The schedule with a short description of the topics discussed can be found below:

 In this talk you will have a glimpse in how synchronisation works.
 Synchronisation is the coordination of events to operate a system in unison.
 Simply put, multiple parts work together to produce one whole.
 Think of phenomena like fireflies flashing in synchrony, neurons ringing in the brain, the gravitational synchronisation of meteors or an audience clapping after a concert;

-If you would like to attend one of the online masterclasses please fill in the registration form.
+If you would like to attend one of the online masterclasses please fill in the registration form below

 The aim of the events is to introduce secondary school students with an interest in mathematics to mathematics education at a university and to provide them further deepening in their mathematical knowledge.
 The previous masterclasses “NETWORKS goes to school” were a big success.
 All the material will be gathered in a self-contained booklet which can be used after the masterclass by teachers in the classroom or by students who want to have a glimpse into networks science!
 The booklet will be distributed to the students at the masterclass.
 The material from the previous masterclasses can be found below:

 Would you like to contact us?
 Feel free to send an email to firstname.lastname@example.org.

 About the NETWORKS program

 NETWORKS is a 10-year program funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organization for Scientific Research.